 The more you pay, the better the bed, right?
 Not so, says Peter, who's quick to point out that spending more cash is never an automatic guarantee of a better night's sleep.

 The great news is CHOICE testers also found much cheaper models that scored highly in our key tests, which means you can bag a better bed for far less.
+Find out which are the best mattresses for less than $1100.

 Top tip: lift the mattress to see how heavy it is.
-Some mattresses are quite heavy which can make transport, flipping and rotation difficult.
+Some mattresses are quite heavy, which can make transport, flipping and rotation difficult.

 3. Not checking the returns policy